 I haven’t found any downloads from an FTP mirror or who’ve been marked as a “Offline installer” that have contained unique tracking codes.
 I suspect few people use these alternative download methods so vendors haven’t yet bothered to implement tracking for them.
 This is no guarantee that you’ll get a version without tracking, however.

 The most common tracking method on Windows is based on inserting tracking codes in the file name.
 Changing the filename to something generic like “installer.exe” before running it removes the tracking codes.
 You can do this if you see that downloaded software has a long and GiBberish looking filename.

 This shouldn’t break anything, but it will remove tracking information and make the installer fallback to default values that aren’t associated with your web activities.

 You can use private browsing mode in your browser when you download software.
 This won’t stop them from tracking you, but it reduce their ability to bind persistent identifiers (like cookies that already follow you around the web) from your web browser usage to the software you install.

-Mozilla will honor the Do-Not-Track (DNT) setting in your web browser when you download software from them and won’t include marketing data in your installer if you use it.
+Mozilla will honor the Do Not Track (DNT) setting in your web browser when you download software from them and won’t include marketing data in your installer if you use it.
 DNT was a proposed internet standard for signaling to websites that you don’t want to be tracked.
 The standard kind of didn’t go anyway, but Mozilla says they’ll honor it.
-You can enable DNT from your web browser (under either Advanced settings, Privacy, or Security settings.)
-Firefox automatically enables Do-Not-Track by default in Private browsing mode.
+You can enable DNT from your web browser (under either Advanced settings, Privacy, or Security settings).
+Firefox automatically enables DNT by default in Private browsing mode.

 I’m not aware of any other software vendor that honors the signal, however.